RavensbourneWebMedia/Interactive-Narratives/sessions/17/readme.md

 	If you use Keynote/Powerpoint export a PDF, upload it to Google Drive or SlideShare, and then grab the link to it.

-- [ ] Research pack (The underpinning of your Narrative, character and Peer-learning mini-lessons)
+- [ ] Research pack (The research which led to your board game and phaser production.
+For example, references to other boardgames, online games, evidence of user testing, secondary research, what did you learn, analyse, and how did it influence your final productions)
+- [ ] Media assets (Graphics, layouts, typography, symbols, icons)
 - [ ] Blog-posts
 - [ ] Presentation
-- [ ] Meta-narrative outline (Plot, narrative, context, genre, character)
+- [ ] Board game production
-- [ ] Your Twine production
+- [ ] Your Phaser production
+- [ ] 500 word reflective report

 - [	] Images and texts to make your document more pleasant to read (see an example of an excellent `COURSECODE-Name-Surname.md` [here](https://github.com/TomSharmanWeb/HarrySeatonWebsite/blob/master/README.md)).